curtisalexander/durse-rs/README.md

 @{Name = 'Owner' ; Expression = { $(Get-Acl $_).Owner } }, @{Name = 'Size KB'; Expression = { $_.Length / 1KB } } |
 Export-Csv -Path $OutCSV -NoTypeInformation
 ```

+> **NOTE:** The [Get-Acl]() cmdlet only works on Windows.
+For details one getting file permissions on Linux or macOS, see [Working with Linux Permissions in PowerShell 7](https://petri.com/working-with-linux-permissions-in-powershell-7).